Freddsle/fedRBE/docs/reproduce.md

 Output:

-- Corrected data: saved in `evaluation_data/after/federated/`.
+- Corrected data: saved in `evaluation_data/[dataset]/after/individual_results/`.
+Furthermore stores the merged corrected data of all clients directly in `evaluation_data/[dataset]/after/` as `FedApp_corrected_data.tsv` or `FedApp_corrected_data.tsv` if SMPC was used.
-- Report files: detailed logs and correction reports.
+- Report files: In `evaluation_data/[dataset]/after/individual_results/`, detailed logs and correction reports can be found.

-_Note: The script may take some time to complete, depending on the dataset size and the number of clients._
+_Note: The script may take some time to complete, depending on the dataset size and the number of clients.
+It usually takes a few hours upto a day.
-_Note 2: The microarray data processing is commented out in the script.
-To process this dataset one need >16GB RAM.
-To run the correction on microarray datasets, uncomment the corresponding lines in the script (get_federated_corrected_data.py, 248-287)._
+_Note 2: To process this dataset one need >16GB RAM.
+To skip the correction on microarray datasets, comment the corresponding lines in the script (get_federated_corrected_data.py, search for `experiments.append(microarray_experiment)` to find the relevant 4 lines of code)._
+_Note 3: This was already performed and the fedRBE corrected data is stored in the repository.
+You can skip this if you just want to look at the results._

 Customization:
-- If you want to run the correction not on all datasets, comment the corresponding lines in the script (248-287, depending on the dataset).
+- If you want to run the correction not on all datasets, comment the corresponding lines in the script (you can just search for the comment `## ADD EXPERIMENTS, CHANGE HERE TO INCLUDE/EXCLUDE EXPERIMENTS` in `get_federated_corrected_data.py`).
 - To extend to more datasets, add additional [datasets] in `evaluation_data/[dataset]/before/` following the existing structure.

 ### 3. Obtaining centrally corrected data